Table of Contents

 Glion Dolly 225 – The Lowdown

 The Glion Dolly 225 is a no-frills electric scooter that does exactly what it says on the box and it really is one of the most portable scooters on the market.
-This scooter only weights 115 kg (225 lbs), has a top speed of 15 mph and a range on 15 miles so it’s ideal for short commuting trips to and from the office.
+This scooter only weights 115 kg (225 lbs), has a top speed of 15 mph and a range on 15 miles so it’s an ideal scooter for short commuting trips to and from the office.

 Glion Dolly 225 Specifications